pjv/nostrtium/README.md

 This is a beta quality first-pass at a plugin that lets you post from WordPress to nostr.

 This initial version just implements basic nostr settings (private key, relays) and provides a metabox in the WordPress Post editing page which is pre-populated with the Post Excerpt and a link to the Post and lets you post the content of that metabox to your configured relays.
 You can change the content in the metabox as you like.
+On the settings page you can also set up automatic posting of excerpt, permalink, or both on publication of new WordPress posts.

 If you have a good excerpt and post it as-is, it will create a twitter-style "announcement" note on nostr.
 A lot of nostr clients will render the link to the WordPress post as a nice-looking summary card / link preview with the post's featured image and the excerpt.
 This functionality is probably enough for many use-cases but I have plans to add more functionality to this plugin in the future, including generation of keys; support for NIP-07 browser extensions; separate nostr profiles for individual WP users; support for full, long-form content from WP to nostr; and more.